rieckpil/progmot/content/post/one-year-course-release.md

 If you don't have an audience (yet), try to engage in the communities where your target audience is (e.g. Twitter, Reddit, YouTube, etc.).
 Small steps, start with the landing page, gather leads and re-iterate.

 ### You can live from such a side-business

+In the first month or even year, you might not get the traction as expected.
+Don't compare the invested time with your hourly rate or salary.
+An online course is an asset that'll (hopefully) make money while you sleep.

 I've made $ 34.674 in revenue after one year.
 The margin is also high as my only expenses are hosting fees, marketing costs, and affiliate commissions.
 If I'd slightly reduce my monthly costs for living, I could live off that money.
 That's a big relief!